Now welcoming new patients. Huntington Park, CA (323) 319-5676

 How often do I need dental X-rays?

-For most patients, bitewing X-rays are taken once a year and a full-mouth series every 3–5 years.
-We only take X-rays when clinically indicated — never on a fixed schedule.
+For most patients, bitewing X-rays are taken once a year and a full-mouth series every 3 to 5 years.
+We only take X-rays when clinically indicated, never on a fixed schedule.

 Do dental X-rays hurt?